KisleyLabAtCWRU/fcsSOFI/fcsSOFI_README.txt

 	Figure 9: The single pixle diffusion fit for the selected pixle

 store_execution_times:
-savethedata: Saves the folling files in a new folder:
+savethedata: Saves the folling files in a new folder: (the .mat convered file is always saved if using tiff file)
-	The combined tiff files in .mat form
-	The BC .mat file
+	The background corrected .mat file
 	All the figures plotted in a .fig file
 	A selection of variables in .mat form fit curves, fit parameters, sofi map, diffusion maps, r squared map, alpha map